By Ella Mishan

 This is consistent with the United Nations Declaration on the Rights of Indigenous Peoples which explicitly states that “Nothing in this Declaration may be interpreted as implying for any State, people, group or person any right to engage in any activity or to perform any act contrary to the Charter of the United Nations or construed as authorizing or encouraging any action which would dismember or impair, totally or in part, the territorial integrity or political unity of sovereign and independent States.”

 Those calling for Israel’s disestablishment and replacement with a Palestinian state (rather than a two-state solution) often made a comparison with Apartheid South Africa.
 The comparison is flawed as all Israeli citizens have equal rights, regardless of religion or ethnicity and this includes about 20% of the Israeli electorate that identify as Palestinians.
-Palestinians who do not have these rights are those who are not Israeli citizens, and can be dived into two groups: The first live in Israel as permanent residents in Jerusalem but are not citizens, they don’t get to vote in elections but otherwise enjoy equal rights, just as occurs with permanent residents in many other countries.
+Palestinians who do not have these rights are those who are not Israeli citizens, and can be divided into two groups: The first live in Israel as permanent residents in Jerusalem but are not citizens, they don’t get to vote in elections but otherwise enjoy equal rights, just as occurs with permanent residents in many other countries.
 Those who are permanent residents can apply to become Israeli citizens and about 5% of them have.
 The second group are those living in the West Bank and Gaza.
 They are not Israeli and live under Palestinian government and vote in Palestinian elections (not Israeli elections).
 The last Palestinian elections, however, were in 2006, the year before Hamas violently overthrew the Palestinian Authority in Gaza.
 Freedom House lists both Gaza and the West Bank as “not free” and both Israeli security arrangements and domestic Palestinian issues contribute significantly to this.
 Israel itself is listed as “free”, highlighting the problem with the South African comparison.

-From these comparisons we can see that the IHRA definition’s statement that “criticism of Israel similar to that leveled against any other country cannot be regarded as antisemitic” and its example of antisemitism as “denying the Jewish people their right to self-determination, e.g., by claiming that the existence of a State of Israel is a racist endeavor” are consistent.
-No other people are denied their right to self determination by claiming the existence of their country is a racist endeavor.
+From these comparisons, we can see that the IHRA definition’s statement that “criticism of Israel similar to that leveled against any other country cannot be regarded as antisemitic” and its example of antisemitism as “denying the Jewish people their right to self-determination, e.g., by claiming that the existence of a State of Israel is a racist endeavor” are consistent.
+No other people are denied their right to self-determination by claiming the existence of their country is a racist endeavor.